This year, the annual spring ritual occurs on Wednesday, May 1, 2024.

 By the Middle Ages, the day was being celebrated with a procession led by a "Queen of the May" chosen from a population of pretty teen girls, followed by the townspeople dancing around a maypole decorated with streamers and colorful spring flowers.

-Pilgrims later brought May Day to America, but Puritans cut down neighborhood maypoles and were quick to condemn the tradition as "that Stinking Idol reviving feasts of ye Roman goddess Flora or ye beastly practices of ye mad Bacchanalians".
+Pilgrims later brought May Day to America -- but Puritans among them were quick to put a stop to it.
+They cut down neighborhood maypoles, cancelled parades, and condemned the tradition as "that Stinking Idol reviving feasts of ye Roman goddess Flora".
 (They also cancelled Christmas.)